 That said, one of the best things about markets–or any shop for that matter–in Spain is the individualized attention that each customer is given.
 It is no different in the pescatería.
 There is a process to ordering fish from a fishmonger.
 It is often long and requires some patience while the pescatera cuts each customer’s fish to order with a long, machete-like blade.
 She will give you the whole fish if you want it, after scaling it.
 She slices off the head, slices down its belly, and removes all the parts you may or may not choose to keep.
 It is left whole or sliced into filets per your preference.
 She’ll even suggest some easy dishes to use it in.
 If you plan to make a caldo–a fish stock–she’ll throw in the head, bones, and tails too.
 The moral of the story is that it takes time because it’s a labor of love.

-Arroz Caldoso: More of a soup than a stew, this Valencian dish is usually made from lobster (de bogavante) or a mixture of seafood (de marisco).
+Arroz Caldoso: Similar to a stew, this Valencian dish is usually made from lobster (de bogavante) or a mixture of seafood (de marisco).
 It often features rice from the Delta de l’Ebre region of Catalunya between Barcelona and Valencia.
 Wines to pair: Roses from Alicante or a white Moscatel from Valencia.

 Arroz Negro: If you want to have a paella during your visit, this is the one to try.
 So named for its black color, which also imparts the dish with the subtle flavor of squid ink.
 Wines to pair: Cava is a fabulous choice for this dish to add some freshness, or even a lighter red.
 Seek out a Terpat rose Cava from Agusti Torello Mata.